 The build and display have remained largely unchanged since the Vivoactive 3.
 The Vivoactive 4 is available in two sizes: 45mm (1.3-inch display) and 40mm (1.1-inch display).
 The two sizes allow it to fit various wrist sizes.
 The screen is legible under all lighting conditions and is covered by Gorilla Glass.

 This is a multisport watch that comes with over 20 preloaded events, including walking, tennis, sailing, and swimming.
-You can also use the Garmin Connect software to create and share your own personalised workouts.
+You can also use the Garmin Connect software to create and share your own personalized workouts.

 All Garmin Fenix 6 GPS devices have an open water mode that can run an open water swimming algorithm, making them arguably the best open water swimming GPS watches.

 The Garmin Forerunner 935 (or the newer 945) is a mission tracker that can be used for a variety of activities.
-Although it is not specifically built for swimming, many people prefer it to the Garmin Swim 2 because it has so many more features.
+Although it is not specifically built for swimming, many people prefer it to the Garmin Swim 2 because it has many more features.
 It can track events such as hiking, walking, hiking, and swimming, to name a few.

 If you like floating in open water, you’ll love this watch because it has a GPS and compass for navigation.